javers/javers.github.io/documentation/domain-configuration/index.md

 It’s a String composed of an Entity type name and an ID value.

-Since InstanceId value is a String, each object used as Entity ID should have good String representation.
+Since InstanceId value is a String, each object used as Entity ID should have a good String representation.

-There are three ways of creating **String representation** for an Entity ID:
+There are three ways of creating a **String representation** for an Entity ID:

 * For Primitives (and we recommend using Primitives here), JaVers simply calls `Object.toString()`.